lmiller1990/design-pattenrns-for-vuejs/GROUPING-FEATURES-WITH-COMPOSABLES.md

 3. Add a check after each move to see if a player has won.
 Display this somewhere in the UI.
 4. Implement `undo` and `redo`.

-The solutions can be found in the source code.
+You can find the completed source code in the [GitHub repository under examples/composition](https://github.com/lmiller1990/design-patterns-for-vuejs-source-code): https://github.com/lmiller1990/design-patterns-for-vuejs-source-code.

 \pagebreak